-What is an Occipital Nerve Block?
+What Is An Occipital Nerve Block?

 Your greater occipital nerve originates in the second and third vertebrae in your neck, which brings sensation to the back and top of your head.
 When this nerve is compressed or injured, pain can stretch from the back of your head to the sides and even around the eyes.
 One of the major causes of migraines and chronic headaches can be due to damage to the occipital nerve.
 An occipital nerve block uses an anesthetic and corticosteroid to numb the greater and lesser occipital nerves.
 The anesthetic relieves pain, and the corticosteroid reduces inflammation.
 Occipital nerve blocks can also be a helpful diagnostic tool.
 If a block does not relieve head pain, then your doctor will know to search for other possible causes of your head pain.